soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `:purge_after_days` an integer, remove backup achives after N days.
 * `:limit_days` an integer, limit user to export not more often than once per N days.
+* `:dir` a string with a path to backup temporary directory or `nil` to let Pleroma choose temporary directory in the following order:
+    1. the directory named by the TMPDIR environment variable
+    2. the directory named by the TEMP environment variable
+    3. the directory named by the TMP environment variable
+    4. C:\TMP on Windows or /tmp on Unix-like operating systems
+    5. as a last resort, the current working directory

 ## Frontend management